jesi-rgb/jesirgb.com/src/posts/mind-recap-1.md

 ---
-title: Mind recap 1
+title: Tired from my dreams
-description: The beginning of a small series
+description: passion is still demanding
 date: 2021-10-03
 categories:
-  - thinking
+  - notes
 ---

 These days I've had a lot of work.
 I've made lots of progress but also felt very tired, and inspired by some other projects that distracted me from doing what I am supposed (or I guess, required) to do.